3.6.5. Configure Request Body Parser

 accepts a bodyParser

-property whose value is an object of configuration for the default body parser.
+property, whose value is a configuration object for the default body parser.
 By enabling the preserveRawBody

 property, the raw body data is preserved and stored in the req.rawBody